SteelCompendium/data-md-dse/Bestiary/Monsters/Griffons/Statblocks/Striped Condor Griffon.md

       - name: Effect
         effect: The griffon shifts up to their speed along the ground in straight line.
-          Each enemy who comes adjacent to the griffon during this shift can choose to either take 5 damage or be knocked prone
+          Each enemy who comes adjacent to the griffon during this shift can choose to either take 5 damage or be knocked prone.
   - type: feature
     feature_type: ability
     name: Power Wing Buffet